Image Credit: Bethesda

 4. ASKA

-A player-built farm and hut in the woods in ASKA
+Screenshot of a farm and hut in ASKA

 ASKA is a Viking-themed colony-survival game with strong Valheim vibes.
 You get to claim land and manage your village as one of the tribe from a third-person perspective.
 Starting out as a lone Viking, you'll slowly gather villagers and assign jobs to them.